Shanghai Foreign Language School: Location

 In September 2015, SFLS moved back to the campus due to the finish of the project.

 History

 It was founded in 1963 as one of China's seven earliest foreign language schools in the metropolis.
 The school is affiliated with the Shanghai International Studies University.

 It is a full-time boarding school specializing in foreign language education.
 Receiving funds from China's Ministry of Education, it is a renowned middle school in Shanghai supervised jointly by Shanghai Municipal Education Commission and Shanghai International Studies University (SISU).

-Teaching methods

-SFLS adopts "An Integrated Course of English" as its main teaching material for English classes.
-Supplementary materials include "Look, Listen and Learn" (Louis George Alexander) for students in 6th to 9th grade (Junior High), and "Look Ahead Books 3 and 4" for students in 9th to 12th grade (Senior High).

-Languages classes are smaller than other classes, and are usually between 20-25 students.
-Teaching focuses on cultivating students' oral and written abilities in foreign languages.
-Some of the teaching activities are conducted by foreign experts.
-The school is equipped with advanced audio-visual equipment.

-The school shifted from the traditional teaching methods centering on translation and grammar to a set of "elicitation method of teaching in situations".
-This emphasizes the students' audio-lingual skills by training their pronunciation and intonation.